The youth of the artist

 The first stay in Tahiti

-, Gauguin could only think of fleeing.
-When he decided to leave for Tahiti, the man intended to reconcile his life and his work.
+After several new masterpieces, including Le Christ jaune and Autoportrait au halo et au serpent, Gauguin could only think of fleeing.
+When he decided to leave for Tahiti, he set out to reconcile his life and his work.
 "Surrounded by a new family, far from this European struggle after money.
-There in Tahiti, I will be able, in the silence of the beautiful tropical nights, to listen to the soft murmuring music of the movements of my heart in loving harmony with the mysterious beings of my surroundings.
+There in Tahiti, in the silence of the beautiful tropical nights, I can listen to the soft murmuring music of the movements of my heart in loving harmony with the mysterious beings around me.
 Free at last, without worrying about money, I will be able to love, sing and die", he wrote.
-However, it was a man already worn out, approaching 40, who disembarked on the Polynesian shores, after a tortuous journey full of pitfalls.
+Yet it was an already worn-out man, approaching 40, who landed on Polynesian shores, after a tortuous journey fraught with pitfalls.

 In April 1891, he settled in Mataiea, on the island of Tahiti, and met 13-year-old Taha'amana.
-Disillusionment was swift: the ancient civilization he sought no longer existed, but this period was nonetheless fruitful.
-The young girl, with whom he began a relationship - criticized by commentators in view of her very young age - became a true muse: Gauguin painted no less than seventy canvases in a few months.
-Most of the paintings from this period depict scenes of daily life with Tahitian figures, but a certain melancholy escapes, the gaze of the characters is absent and their attitude exudes a certain gentleness, as in Femmes de Tahiti
+Disillusionment was swift: the ancient civilization he sought no longer existed, but the period was nonetheless fruitful.
+The young girl, with whom he began a relationship - criticized by commentators in view of her very young age - became a veritable muse: Gauguin painted no less than seventy canvases in the space of a few months.
+Most of the paintings from this period depict scenes of daily life with Tahitian figures, but a certain melancholy emanates from them, with the characters' gaze absent and their attitude exuding a certain gentleness, as in Femmes de Tahiti in particular.

-in particular.
-Caught up in the sadness of the loss of his daughter Aline, by misery and by illness, the painter soon sinks into depression and even attempts to end his life.
+Caught up by the sadness of losing his daughter Aline, by poverty and illness, the painter soon sank into depression and even attempted to end his life.

 The second stay in Tahiti